stp/stp/docs/old/smt-input-language.markdown

 This page contains a short description for the SMTLibv2 input language that STP can parse.
-For a longer description please read <a href="http://www.grammatech.com/resource/smt/SMTLIBTutorial.pdf">this PDF</a>.
+For a longer description please read [this PDF](http://www.grammatech.com/resource/smt/SMTLIBTutorial.pdf).

 Header
 ===========